passwizard/passwizard/README.md

 # Tryout

-- ## Specify your secure passphrase as the first input
+- ## Specify your secret passphrase as the first input

   ``` this is my secret ```